We’ve shown you the best loans for minority businesses, but let’s take some time to answer some common questions.

 While minority-specific loans don’t exist, we think these loans can work well for minority business owners who worry about getting rejected for traditional financing, whether that’s because of their credit history or because of discrimination.

-Some lenders we featured, like Kabbage and Fundbox, have automated applications.
+Several lenders we featured, including BlueVine, Kabbage and, Fundbox, have automated applications.
 If the MBDA’s theory about racism proves correct, an automated approval process can help overcome the biases of a human loan officer or underwriter.

 Likewise, Wells Fargo has taken steps to address racial bias in lending, meaning it might be a better choice than other traditional banks.
 Similarly, Accion emphasizes lending to minorities and other disadvantaged groups, and its microloans have looser lending requirements than many traditional lenders.